NewtlyCroco/NewtlyCroco/README.md

 ### ***BA in Computer Science & Applied Mathematics | Minor in Philosophy*** 🧠💻

+Currently working as a Student Researcher for [The HyperMedia Research Group](https://hypermedia.cs.montana.edu/) at Montana State University!

 🚀 Passionate about backend systems, hypermedia architecture, compilers, and CS education!
 I aim to get my PhD and help shape the future of computer science.
 Currently researching hypermedia systems and AI integration.

 📚 *Fun fact:* I love philosophy just as much as I love code.
 Ask me about the philosophy of AI—I've written several papers on it!